aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-file-operations/save-as-svg/_index.md

 ---
-title: How to create SVG from MPP in Java using Aspose.Tasks
+title: How to export MPP to SVG in Java using Aspose.Tasks
 linktitle: Save As SVG in Aspose.Tasks
 second_title: Aspose.Tasks Java API
-description: Learn how to create SVG from MPP files in Java and save project as SVG using the Aspose.Tasks library.
-Step‑by‑step guide with code examples.
+description: Learn how to export MPP to SVG in Java with Aspose.Tasks.
+Step‑by‑step guide, code examples and tips to save a project as SVG quickly.
 weight: 18
 url: /java/project-file-operations/save-as-svg/
-date: 2025-12-21
+date: 2026-03-27
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to create SVG from MPP in Java
+# How to export MPP to SVG in Java

-## Introduction
+## Export MPP to SVG – Introduction
-In this tutorial you’ll learn how to **create SVG from MPP** files using Aspose.Tasks for Java.
-Converting a Microsoft Project (MPP) file to scalable vector graphics (SVG) lets you embed high‑quality, resolution‑independent diagrams directly into web pages, reports, or dashboards.
+In this tutorial you’ll learn how to **export MPP to SVG** files using Aspose.Tasks for Java.
+Converting a Microsoft Project (MPP) file to a Scalable Vector Graphics (SVG) image lets you embed high‑quality, resolution‑independent diagrams directly into web pages, reports, or dashboards.
 We'll walk through the required setup, show the exact code you need, and explain each step so you can confidently **save project as SVG** in your own applications.

 ## Quick Answers
-- **What does “create SVG from MPP” mean?**
+- **What does “export MPP to SVG” mean?**
   It converts a Microsoft Project file (.mpp) into an SVG image that can be displayed on any browser without loss of quality.
 - **Which library handles the conversion?**
   Aspose.Tasks for Java provides a single‑line `save` method to perform the conversion.